In today's digital age, protecting sensitive information and building trust with clients is more...

 Malware from Aliens: Why Zero Trust is the Only Policy

 Researchers from Germany and Hawaii demonstrated how communication from outer space—yes, outer space—is inherently untrustworthy.
 In their paper, they demonstrate how in the time and effort taken to decipher the extraterrestrial “hello,” we may miss alien malware that is completely foreign to us.
-They recommend completely destroying any complex message from space in order to avoid all risk.
+They recommend completely destroying any complex message from space in order to avoid all risk, , or in other words, a zero trust policy.

 While this sounds far-fetched, we should examine the metaphor of alien access attempts.
 We may not have to worry about aliens phoning us, but the example illustrates how we don’t ever truly understand the motives of someone accessing our network.